sequence-sh/Sequence/README.md

 # Yaml example

-The following yaml will create a case, add evidence from both a file and a concordance, tag some of the evidence and move it to a production set and then export the production set
+The following yaml will create a NUIX case, add evidence from both a file and a concordance, tag some of the evidence and move it to a production set and then export the production set as concordance

 ```yaml